 8. TTYL by Lauren Myracle

 This whole book is set up like an aim/text conversation among three besties.
 It was the first of its kind and deeply beloved by young tween girls such as myself.

 Teen Magazine even reviewed this book and stated it was “changing the way you read.”
-Right you were Teen Magazine, right you were.
+Right you are Teen Magazine, right you are.

 9. Twilight by Stephanie Meyer